-Kenosha is visitor friendly, as it has a nice selection of museums that are FREE to the public.
+Kenosha is visitor-friendly, as it has a nice selection of museums that are FREE to the public.
 When you add in the low-cost streetcar, all ages will enjoy exploring the downtown region.
 We liked riding this refurbished transportation option, which runs on a two-mile loop that carried us right by many of these attractions.
-One stop delivered us by the Dinosaur Discovery Center, which is small, but filled with wonderful specimens.
+At one stop, we were delivered by the Dinosaur Discovery Center, which is small but filled with wonderful specimens.
 It certainly got me in the mood for seeing more prehistoric history.

 Back to the Present

 Following the streetcar route toward the lake brought us to the Kenosha Public Museum.
 This is another free stop and tells the story of this region before immigrants arrived.
 We picked up on the dinosaur story and proceeded to move forward in time.
 We discovered that mammoths once roamed this region, and were hunted by the natives who occupied the lands.
 The historical timeline kept pushing us forward until we arrived at the local trading post that would have been found around the area.
 (You can read more about these two museums here.)

 Growing a City

 As we do in many cities, we like to get the background early in our visit.
 A tour of the Kenosha History Center offered us a view of how the city developed.
 Getting a personalized tour by the executive director certainly helped us get a better grasp of some changes that have occurred over the years.
 Little did we know, but Kenosha was a major player in the automotive industry for decades.
 Armed with a better understanding of the city, our escape to Kenosha was rolling along.
 (You can learn more Kenosha history here.)